Lieutenant Jangles is an over the top satire of the 80’s buddy cop genre with an Australian twist, both set and filmed in the City of Brisbane.

 September 2017, the moment that almost seemed like it would never come, when the guys sat and watched the film with the final sound mix and finally got to say the words “it’s done”.
 The only way to describe that feeling is like being constipated for 4 years and finally taking a massive mental dump.

 After all those years of tireless work, people could finally see the movie they had probably forgotten about after all this time.
-The gang rented out a lavish movie theatre on Brisbane’s North Side and screen their movie length dick and fart joke to a completely packed cinema, and the reaction was overwhelmingly great.
+The gang rented out a lavish movie theatre on Brisbane’s North Side and screened the movie to a sold out crowd, and the reviews was overwhelmingly positive.

 Nic and Dan got on a plane and headed to the USA for the event.
 Having no idea what to expect, or if the humour would translate, but the audience laughed from start to finish, and after the credits rolled the Festival Director exclaimed that it was the best reaction he’d seen from the entire festival.

-That screening gained many new fans and filmmaking friends and went on to win Audience Choice AND the Jury Award at the awards ceremony.
+That screening gained the film many new fans and went on to win Audience Choice AND the Jury Award at the awards ceremony.
 In a space where filmmakers were there promoting their own films, they still voted for Jangles to win.